-Students Served Program Components Staffing & Credentialing Parent Information comparable to students in the program or in English Target student composition is 50% EL and 50% EO/FEP; no more than 2/3 of either language classification On an individual basis, parents may request entry for TK-1 EL who speaks a language other than the target language, given sufficient English proficiency as determined by the school. their primary language in TK, Kindergarten and 1 st grade; grades 2-6 students learn to read and write in both languages 6.
+Students Served Program Components Staffing & Credentialing Parent Information ELs TK-6 who speak the target language EOs, IFEPs, RFEPs from diverse backgrounds may enter the program at any time in TK, Kindergarten and 1" grade and continue in the program Students entering the program after grade 1 must demonstrate literacy in the target language comparable to students in the program or in English Target student composition is 50% EL and 50% EO/FEP; no more than 2/3 of either language classification On an individual basis, parents may request entry for TK-1 EL who speaks a language other than the target language, given sufficient English proficiency as determined by the school.
+1. Standards-based instruction provided to all students in both languages 2.
+One teacher and two teacher models 3.
+Purposeful and strategic separation of languages during the instructional day 4.
+At least 50% of the day in target language (Spanish) 5.
+Literacy Instruction: 50/50 Children learn to read and write in their primary language in TK, Kindergarten and 1st grade; grades 2-6 students learn to read and write in both languages 6.
 Math instruction is in English grades TK-6; Social Studies and Science instruction is in Spanish unless integrated with the ELA curricular program; other curricular areas are taught in Language of the Day (M-W-F: Spanish; T-Th: English) 6.
-Daily second language development for all students: ELs in ELD, EOS/FEPs in SLD (Language of the Day activities, other curricular areas) 7.
-Differentiated instruction in all content areas using sheltered instructional strategies for second language learners of each language, utilizing state-adopted core and supplemental materials instruction in English, BCLAD, Bilingual Authorization or equivalent in grades TK, K, & 1st if teaching in Spanish Preference given to authorized teachers with specialized professional development on Dual Language Programs Teachers must demonstrate native-like fluency in English and the target language (Spanish) These children may require additional support at home.
+Daily second language development for all students: ELs in ELD, EOs/FEPs in SLD (Language of the Day activities, other curricular areas) 7.
+Differentiated instruction in all content areas using sheltered instructional strategies for second language learners of each language, utilizing state-adopted core and supplemental materials Multiple Subject Teaching Credential For teachers instructing in Spanish: BCLAD or Bilingual Authorization or equivalent For teachers instructing in English only: CLAD or equivalent In a two teacher model, minimum CLAD required for the teacher providing instruction in English, BCLAD, Bilingual Authorization or equivalent in grades TK, K, & 1st if teaching in Spanish Preference given to authorized teachers with specialized professional development on Dual Language Programs Teachers must demonstrate native-like fluency in English and the target language (Spanish) Articulate program design upon student entry to program Parents of ELs whose primary language is not the target language (Spanish) are given individual counseling to ensure that they understand and approve of their child's learning in two new languages.
+These children may require additional support at home.
 Parent Workshops and parent meetings held throughout the year to provide support and understanding of our program model Information provided at Parent conferences about our program and progress of their student in primary and target language